 Arts and Crafts

 Kids can make spiders out of foil and decorate with them for Halloween.
-They are easy to make, and they are especially environmentally sound when you think of how detrimental plastic decorations can be to the environment.
+They are easy to make and especially environmentally sound when you think of how detrimental plastic decorations can be to the environment.